Deep learning in business analytics and operations research: Models, applications and managerial implications: Introduction

 Why deep neural networks have only now become so powerful has several explanations \citep{Goodfellow.2017}: \begin{enumerate} \item \emph{Computational power.} Computational capabilities have increased rapidly, especially due to the widespread use of graphics processing units~(GPUs).
 These are particularly suited to executing the operations from linear algebra necessary for fitting neural networks.
 For instance, Google DeepMind optimized a deep neural network using \num{176} GPUs for \num{40} days to beat the best human players in the game Go \citep{Silver.2017}.
 This would have required far greater computational resources without acceleration through GPUs. \item \emph{Data.} Second, large datasets are needed to train deep neural networks in order to prevent overfitting and fine-tune parameters (see \Cref{fig:dataset_size}).
 The performance of deep neural networks generally improves with increasing amounts of data; smaller datasets incorporating only several hundred of datapoints were not sufficient to optimize DNNs in previous years.
-Empirical results show that even DNNs still benefit from additional data even when already having millions of datapoints \citep{Goodfellow.2017}.
-As a result, large datasets have been created, often by mining public content from the Web.
+However, in the era of big data, large datasets are now common in most businesses which are important, as empirical results show that even DNNs still benefit from additional data even when already having millions of datapoints \citep{Goodfellow.2017}.
+As a result, big data can be used effectively, often by mining public content from the Web.
 One prominent example, the so-called ImageNet dataset, was developed to support tasks in computer vision and comprises more than 14~million images.
-We later detail this aspect by studying how the size of the dataset affects the overall performance of deep learning. \item \emph{Optimization algorithms.} Optimizing the parameters in deep neural networks is a challenging undertaking.
+We later detail this aspect by showing how the size of the dataset affects the overall performance of deep learning. \item \emph{Optimization algorithms.} Optimizing the parameters in deep neural networks is a challenging undertaking.
 Several optimization algorithms have been proposed since \citet{Hinton.2006} published what is now regarded as the seminal work of deep learning.
 In this publication, the authors increase the depth of neural networks gradually by alternating between adding a new layer and optimizing the network parameters.
 This technique, which stabilizes the optimization, paved the way for learning deeper networks.
 Further innovations deal with the optimizer itself.
 For instance, the large size of datasets prohibits one from optimizing the overall performance directly; deep neural networks are instead trained by stochastic optimization \citep{LeCun.1998}.
 Here parameters are updated based on an approximation of the objective function (\ie by evaluating it on a subsample of the whole dataset).
-For this purpose, there are a number of common optimization methods (\eg Adam, Adagrad, RMSprop) that implement variants of stochastic gradient descent, often paired with an adaptive regulation of the step size.
+This distinguishes deep neural networks from many other machine learning models, which are not designed for big data and, hence, do not scale to millions of datapoints.
+To improve optimization, there are a number of common optimization methods (\eg Adam, Adagrad, RMSprop) that implement variants of stochastic gradient descent, often paired with an adaptive regulation of the step size.
 In addition, deep neural networks with millions of parameters suffered from overfitting the model to the training data.
 As a remedy, it is now recommended that one integrate regularization into the optimization procedure (\ie weight decay, dropout or batch normalization) in order to improve the generalizability. \end{enumerate}